 But Wilder’s professional journey eventually led him back to UF, where he returned in 1962 to begin his neurological training and later joined the neurology faculty.
-Wilder, an emeritus professor of neurology and neuroscience, retired in 1994 as chief of the neurology service at UF.
+Wilder, an emeritus professor of neurology and neuroscience, retired in 1994 as chief of the neurology service.

 More than 20 years later, he and his wife, Eve, remain passionate about neurology research in areas like neurophysiology, epilepsy and memory-related disorders.
 Understanding the growing urgency for a breakthrough in research for diseases like Alzheimer’s, which places a heavy burden on patients and caretakers alike, the couple established the B.J. and Eve Wilder Professorship in Alzheimer’s Disease at the University of Florida.